apioo/fusio/README.md

 # Apps

 The following apps are working with the Fusio API.
-Beside the standard apps which are shipped with Fusio we have also a [dedicated page](https://www.fusio-project.org/apps) on our website which lists available apps for Fusio.
+Beside the backend app which is shipped with Fusio we have a [marketplace](https://www.fusio-project.org/marketplace) which contains a variety of apps for specific use cases.
+Every app can be directly installed from the backend app under System / Marketplace.

 ## Backend